JimOfLeisure/ink-love2d-vn-test/readme.md

 My early thoughts are to have a ball roll down a procedurally-generated hill.
 I'm not sure how I'll turn that into a game, but hey I gotta start somewhere.

+## Dev Notes

+### The ball drops

+I moved the tutorial code to tutorial.lua and made a physics ball that drops.
+Whee.
+Some possible next steps:

+- Modularize the ball and any entities
+- Have each passive entity manage itself (despawn or reset position, velocity, rotation)
+- Create a flat slope for the ball(s) to roll down
+- Create a **bumpy ~~road~~** slope for them to roll down
+- Camera to scroll along with balls
+- Continue generating new bits of bumpy road/slope to ride down (using noise)

+I don't guess I'll bother uploading the dropping ball to Itch.
+I might have but don't want to bother with the screenshot.

 ## Building

 The Love2d game is in src/ .
 The rest of this repo is for building it and preparing to deploy to Itch.io .
 It relies on node and npm to install Love.js .